-Breakthrough ideas on the other hand, much harder.
+Breakthrough ideas, on the other hand, are much harder.
 Complex to understand.
 Slow to activate.
 And unpredictable.
-They may make the business go boom, but they could also make it go bust.
+They may make the business go boom, but may also make it go bust.
 Lots of arguments against that.

 So, how do you give breakthrough ideas the best chance to survive?

 Culture in any business has to start somewhere.
 And the best place to start is from the top.

 If you want a business that’s going to generate breakthrough ideas, the leadership team needs to set the example.

 They need to establish a culture where people feel safe.
 Where they’re positively encouraged to put forward breakthrough ideas.